nasa-gibs/worldview/doc/config/layers.md

 * **futureLayer**: Use `true` if the layer has an end date after the current date.
 * **futureTime**: Use `[number][type="D,M,Y"]` (i.e. "3D")  with the `futurelayer` parameter to denote a layer that has a dynamic, future end date.
 The `[number]` parameter represents the dateInterval, `[type]` can be equal to `"D"`, `"M"`, or `"Y"` to represent day, month or year interval.

+The following is only required if not provided by the WMTS GetCapabilities:

-A *projections* object must exist which contains an object for each projection supported by this layer.
-Projection information is keyed by the projection identifier (found in `config/default/common/config/wv.json/projections`).
+* **projections**: An object which contains an object for each projection supported by this layer.
+Projection information is keyed by the projection identifier (found in [`config/default/common/config/wv.json/projections`](../../config/default/common/config/wv.json/projections)).
+  * **source**: Identifier that indicates which endpoint contains this layer (see [`sources.json`](../../config/default/common/config/wv.json/sources.json))
+  * **matrixSet**: For WMTS layers only, the name of the matrix set as defined in the endpoint's GetCapabilities document.

 Example:

 ```json
 "projections": {